-The Master Fund has determined that neither the financial institution partners nor their SME clients would be able to provide sufficient and reliable enough data to satisfy the requirements of reporting on the PAI indicators.
-Due to the fact that the Master Funds' investments avoid high risk industries and due to the small size of both the financial institution partners and their SME clients, there is a low risk of causing a material adverse impact on environmental sustainability.
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+The Fund has determined that neither the financial institution partners nor their SME clients would be able to provide sufficient and reliable enough data to satisfy the requirements of reporting on the PAI indicators.
+Due to the fact that the Funds' investments avoid high risk industries and due to the small size of both the financial institution partners and their SME clients, there is a low risk of causing a material adverse impact on environmental sustainability.

-The Fund and Master Fund will continue to monitor their activities in the context of the PAI indicators but make adjustments relevant to their investment model.
+The Fund will continue to monitor its activities in the context of the PAI indicators but make adjustments relevant to its investment model.